mitchelllisle/maskala/README.md

 ```

 #### 2. Filtering out rows that aren't KAnonymous
-If you want a dataset that only contains the rows that meet KAnonymity, you can use the 1
+If you want a dataset that only contains the rows that meet KAnonymity, you can use the `removeLessThanKRows` method

 ```scala
 import org.mitchelllisle.kanonymity.KAnonymity